KasperEvert/Mr.WorldWide/README.md

 on a website for a webdesign class I had to take.
 I put it on a deployment on github so my teacher could access it during COVID-19 lockdown.
 This initial design philosophy lead to some problems down the line.
-I think most of said problems are solved by now but it's still work mentioning.
+I think most of said problems are solved by now but it's still worth mentioning.

 This project is from my old GitHub.